-- 4.24 Push and pull factors can make a child, young person or adult learner at risk of extremism or radicalisation.
-Often there are several risk factors present that, seen together, can cause concern.

-- 4.25 Push factors may include a child, young person or adult learner feeling:

-- Isolated

-- they do not belong.

-- they have no purpose.

-- low self-esteem

-- their aspirations are unmet.

-- anger or frustration

-- a sense of injustice

-- confused about life or the world.

-- real or perceived personal grievances

-- 4.26 Pull factors could include an extremist or terrorist group, organisation or individual:

-- offering a sense of community and a support network

-- promising fulfilment or excitement

-- making the child, young person or adult learner feel special and part of a wider mission.

-- offering a very narrow, manipulated version of an identity that often supports stereotypical gender norms.

-- offering inaccurate answers or falsehoods to grievances

-- · encouraging conspiracy theories

-- promoting an 'us vs. them' mentality

-- blaming specific communities for grievances

-- encouraging the use of hatred and violent actions to get justice.

-- encouraging ideas of supremacy

-- 4.27 At St Gabriel's RCHS we teach a broad and balanced curriculum which promotes the spiritual, moral, cultural, mental and physical development of pupils and prepares them for the opportunities, responsibilities and experiences of life.
+- Online radicalisation is a significant threat to children and young people.
+This could include downloading or sharing terrorist material, which could be a criminal act.
+Extremist and terrorist groups and organisations use social media (for example, apps, forums, blogs, chat rooms) to identify and target vulnerable individuals. - Any child or young person who uses the internet can be at risk of online abuse.
+We have clear monitoring and filtering processes in place that flag where material is of an extremist ideology or material.
+These are flagged to our DSL who will follow normal safeguarding procedures. - Radicalisation is like grooming.
+Whether this happens online or offline, you should treat it in the same way. - Push and pull factors can make a child, young person or adult learner at risk of extremism or radicalisation.
+Often there are several risk factors present that, seen together, can cause concern. - Push factors may include a child, young person or adult learner feeling: - Isolated - they do not belong. - they have no purpose. - low self-esteem - their aspirations are unmet. - anger or frustration - a sense of injustice - confused about life or the world. - real or perceived personal grievances - Pull factors could include an extremist or terrorist group, organisation or individual: - offering a sense of community and a support network - promising fulfilment or excitement - making the child, young person or adult learner feel special and part of a wider mission. - offering a very narrow, manipulated version of an identity that often supports stereotypical gender norms. - offering inaccurate answers or falsehoods to grievances - encouraging conspiracy theories - promoting an 'us vs. them' mentality - blaming specific communities for grievances - encouraging the use of hatred and violent actions to get justice. - encouraging ideas of supremacy - At St Gabriel's RC High School we teach a broad and balanced curriculum which promotes the spiritual, moral, cultural, mental and physical development of pupils and prepares them for the opportunities, responsibilities and experiences of life.
 We promote community cohesion.
 This is in line with our core values as a Catholic school.
 Examples of how we teach children to be safe from radicalisation, including online, are included below:

 Personal Development lessons address diversity, tolerance and respect across multiple lessons and themes.
 Year 7 look at diversity and discrimination in Half term 5 with lessons on 'Racism in Society' and 'Diversity in Britain'.
 Year 9 Citizenship lessons include detailed work on Protected Characteristics, Rule of Law and British values.
 RSHE lessons also include topics such as 'Authentic Freedom' and 'Values and Attitudes' looking at being in control of our own choices, being firm in our own values and respectful of others.
 Daily prayer, scriptures and acts of worship are also a constant reminder of the gospel messages of love and respect being always shown to others.
 Peer mentors, the Student Senior Leadership Team and the school council act not only as role models but also help to identify problems and potential issues with students, bringing concerns to staff.
 The Catholic Education Service identifies that we are committed to promoting: The Search for Excellence; The Uniqueness of the Individual; The Education of the Whole Person; The Education of All; and Moral Principles.
 The Uniqueness of the Individual is at evident odds with extremist ideology: "Within Catholic schools and colleges, each individual is seen as made in God's image and loved by Him.
 All students are valued and respected as individuals so that they may be helped to fulfil their unique role in creation."